Bayesian Hierarchical Modelling

 ##

 The model to fit will take lang as the response variable and include IQ, GS, SES and COMB as covariates (i.e., fixed effects).
-This model can easily be fit with INLA as follows:
+This model can easily be fit with BayesX (using the R2BayesX package) as follows:

 summary(m1)